Should you date a foreigner?

 If you’re dating people in your small town back home, you’ll surely have awkward encounters with exes from time to time.

-But if they’re on the other side of the ocean, the chances of having to make small talk in the Walmart parking lot is close to zero, once you’re back in the US.
+The chances of running into them and having to make small talk in the Walmart parking lot is close to zero, once you’re back in the US.

 Anyway, in a big city like Madrid, you’re not very likely to run into people you know, either, so you can enjoy a certain anonymity you might not have back home.

 Just make sure you understand the most ambiguous sentence in the Spanish language – in case you do run into them while you’re out and about.

 Why you should date a foreigner – the wrap-up

 Of course, there are also disadvantages to international romance.
-The main one is that sometimes the language barrier can cause unnecessary conflict if well-intentioned statements are misunderstood.
+The main one is that sometimes the language barrier can cause unnecessary conflict when well-intentioned statements are misunderstood.

 Culture can also get in the way: if there are things you’re used to doing that the other person finds unacceptable, you might not have much to negotiate about.

 If you’re on their territory, you’ll probably end up having to follow their rules.